teiresias22/timewithme/_pages/termsandconditions.md

 ## Terms and Conditions
 ### Article 1 (Purpose)
-The purpose of these Terms and Conditions is to define the rights, obligations, and responsibilities of the cyber mall and the users in relation to the use of internet-related services (hereinafter referred to as "Services") provided by the cyber mall "Korehalal Trip" operated by ICU Company (e-commerce business operator).
+The purpose of these Terms and Conditions is to define the rights, obligations, and responsibilities of the cyber mall and the users in relation to the use of internet-related services (hereinafter referred to as "Services") provided by the Time with Me.